The Hermitage - Geraldton

 The cottage features a carving of Hawes's Dog Dominie by the timber craftsman Ewart Johnson but this was destroyed by vandals during the 1970s.
 The position of the dog's feet can still be seen on top of the newest post.

-The building is now owned by the National Trust and leased to a private tenant.
+The building is now owned by the National Trust and is under the management of the Diocese of Geraldton.

 Play the Audio Tour